-The continuing provision of relevant, rigorous, and engaging academic programs and educational offerings is fundamental to the College mission, as recognized by the adoption of Educational Pathways as one of the College's Core Themes.
-The assessment of learning outcomes is integrated into the College's evaluation of College performance and continuing improvement on the Educational Pathways Core Theme sub-objectives and indicators.
+The continuing provision of relevant, rigorous, and engaging academic programs and educational offerings is fundamental to the College mission, as recognized by the adoption of the College Core Theme Educational Pathway.
+The assessment of learning outcomes is integral to the College's evaluation of student achievement, equitable outcomes, and College performance and continuing improvement on the Educational Pathways Core Theme sub-objectives and indicators.